Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 It is important to point out the usage of existing infrastructure, such as \ac{atcll} smart city infrastructure — namely \acp{rsu} — to ensure connectivity of the testbed vehicular systems with the remaining smart city and other vehicles.

-Finally, one should consider hardware equipment related to the use cases themselves.
-Sensors and actuators that are needed, for example for the use case in~\cref{sec:arch-use-cases-health}) include step motors — for the ramp or fixing the seat belts — or sensors to detect unbuckled seat belts, weight sensors to detect used wheelchairs and screens for the direct interaction with the users.
+Finally, one should consider hardware equipment related to the use cases themselves, namely sensors and actuators.
+For example, the use case in~\cref{sec:arch-use-cases-health}) includes step motors — for the ramp or fixing the seat belts — or sensors to detect unbuckled seat belts, weight sensors to detect used wheelchairs and screens for the direct interaction with the users.